 Conspiracy supporters are simply too lazy to learn real science and prefer to guess in their heads.
 They often come up with one line answers instead of a detailed analysis and inventing their own laws of physics along the way: strewth!

 This is known as the Incident Angle.
-Some of the Apollo flights took place when the sun was at a 70 degree-ish angle from the horizon, almost overhead but not quite.
+Some of the Apollo flights took place when the sun was at a 30-50 degrees angle from the horizon.
 The surface most exposed will be those perpendicular-ish to the sun.
 In the case of an astronaut, this will include the top of the backpack, astronaut's shoulders, helmet etc but not the rest.
-The side of the backpack will be at best a 20 degree slant to the sun when the astronauts stands upright and his back was to the sun.
+The side of the backpack will be at a slant to the sun when the astronauts stands upright and his back was to the sun.
 The temperature difference between the top of the backpack and the side is now fairly large.
 If the astronaut then turns around, the backpack begins to cool again already.
 Now we have to take in another factor; Material colour & composition...

 The outside material is white.
 It reflects around 72% of the heat compared to around 8% for the dark lunar surface for the same incident angle.
 Next; Materials used included 21 separate layers; Teflon cloth, Beta cloth, Iluminised Kapton, Silica Fibre, 5 layers of reflective Mylar, Dacron... and on it goes.
 All these layers slow the progress of outside heat from reaching the inner walls of the suit and that's not including the water cooling system against the astronaut's body.
 For the full answer of cooling and warming the astronaut within the suit just refer to the books recommended on the 'Spacesuits' page.
 Please do not guess and assume such guesses as the final answer.
 Such people just embarrass themselves for doing so.
 There is no such thing as instantaneous heating as these idiots claim; regardless whether you are in a vacuum or not.